-8 Amazing Relationship Marketing Strategies (Resourceful)
+Introduction to Relationship Marketing Strategies

-Relationship Marketing Strategies – In order to succeed in the market, there should be a good product, good relationship marketing strategies and setting up of distribution channels.
+To succeed in the market, there should be a good product, good relationship marketing strategies, and setting up distribution channels.
 For some companies sales process is completed with the sale and guarantee terms.
-Thereafter, any customer query, complaints or suggestions may not get the desired response from the management following which the customers could share it by word of mouth to others and subsequently the company starts to score low on perception of customer service or after sales service.
-Finally this will start showing in sales, income and reflect in the bottom line.
+After that, any customer query, complaint, or suggestion may not get the desired response from the management, following which the customers could share it by word of mouth with others.
+Subsequently, the company needs to score higher on the perception of customer service or after-sales service.
+Finally, this will show sales and income and reflect the bottom line.

 According to leading business authors Emmett C Murphy and Mark A Murphy, acquiring a new customer can cost five times more than retaining an existing consumer.
-Therefore, developing and sustaining good relationship with customers/consumers is vital for any business.
+Therefore, developing and sustaining a good relationship with customers/consumers is vital for any business.
 It pays to adopt relationship marketing as the core of customer relationship management (CRM) strategy.

 What is Relationship Marketing?

 Relationship Marketing refers to efforts by a company to build long-term relationships with customers to engage them for a longer duration.
 Moreover, a company may have different products, and customers judge the merits of a company based on the experience they get through the first purchase.
 If the satisfaction level is high, the same company may have the possibility of repeat purchases of other products offered to the customer.
 On the other hand, if satisfaction levels are low, the customer may look for competitive offerings, and thus the company loses valuable business.

 There are compelling reasons to adopt relationship marketing for any business wanting to grow its market share and better brand recall among consumers.
 Increased competition, globalization of trade, recessionary trends in the market, the emergence of new technologies for customer relationship management (CRM), and recent trends in social media all create an ideal atmosphere for companies to embrace relationship marketing in a big way.